Unpacking the Cycle: How Trauma Leads to Addiction

 The intricate relationship between trauma and addiction has long been a subject of intense study in the field of mental health and substance abuse treatment.
 Research consistently shows that individuals who have experienced trauma are at a significantly higher risk of developing substance use disorders.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), up to 75% of individuals in substance abuse treatment report histories of abuse and trauma.
 This staggering statistic underscores the critical importance of addressing trauma in addiction treatment.

 At Bridging the Gaps, we recognize the profound impact that trauma can have on an individual's journey to recovery.
 Our approach is rooted in the understanding that effective treatment must address both the addiction and the underlying trauma.
 By unpacking this complex cycle, we can pave the way for more comprehensive and successful recovery outcomes.
-Understanding this cycle is not just beneficial; it's crucial for achieving lasting healing and sobriety.
+Understanding the traumatic roots of addiction is central to how we structure care.

 Understanding Trauma